dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

     You can configure this setting manually, or you can use an Intune device restriction profile for Windows 10 and later.
 To do this, configure the setting **General** > **Diagnostic data submission** to at least **Basic**.
 For more information about device profiles, see [configure device restriction settings](device-restrictions-configure.md).

-- In the Intune administration console, there are four settings that control software updates behavior.
-These settings are part of the general configuration policy for Windows 10 desktop and Mobile devices:
-  - **Allow automatic updates**
-  - **Allow pre-release features**
-  - **Scheduled Install Day**
-  - **Scheduled Install Time**

-  The Azure classic portal also has a limited number of other Windows 10 updates settings in the device configuration profile.
+- The Azure classic portal also has a limited number of other Windows 10 updates settings in the device configuration profile.
 If you have any of these settings configured when you migrate to the Azure portal, we strongly recommend that you do the following:

   1. Create Windows 10 update rings in the Azure portal with the settings that you need.
 The **Allow pre-release features** setting is not supported in the Azure portal because it is no longer applicable to the latest Windows 10 builds.
 You can configure the other three settings, as well as other Windows 10 updates settings, when you create update rings.

    > [!NOTE]
    > Windows 10 updates settings created in the classic portal are not displayed in the Azure portal after migration.
 However, these settings are applied.
 If you migrate any of these settings, and edit the migrated policy from the Azure portal, these settings are removed from the policy.

   2. Delete the update settings in the classic portal.
 After you migrate to the Azure portal, and add the same settings to an update ring, you must delete the settings in the classic portal to avoid any potential policy conflicts.
 For example, when the same setting is configured with different values, there is a conflict.
 There isn't an easy way to know because the setting configured in the classic portal does not display in the Azure portal.

 ## Create and assign update rings

-1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Select **All services**, filter on **Intune**, and then select **Microsoft Intune**.
+1. In the [Azure portal](https://portal.azure.com), select **All services**, filter on **Intune**, and then select **Microsoft Intune**.
-3. Select **Software updates** > **Windows 10 Update Rings** > **Create**.
+2. Select **Software updates** > **Windows 10 Update Rings** > **Create**.
-4. Enter a name, a description (optional), and then choose **Configure**.
+3. Enter a name, a description (optional), and then choose **Configure**.
-5. In **Settings**, enter the following information:
+4. In **Settings**, enter the following information:

    - **Servicing channel**: Set the channel from which the device receives Windows updates.
    - **Microsoft product updates**: Choose to scan for app updates from Microsoft Update.